 2. More Strategic Approaches to Sales Enablement

 Every team works with sales enablement to some level — whether it’s the tech solutions they use, or the training sessions meant to launch people into the sales environment.
-Business development managers, then, work to enhance sales in the following ways:
+Business development managers, then, work to enhance sales.
+As such, the business development manager job descriptions can include the following:

 - Development of actual strategies and plans with clear objectives and steps